nickzoic/nick.zoic.org/art/the-cycling-bikepacking-post/index.md

-The train was still there as a backup when the weather was too hot or too cold or I just couldn't be bothered, but I'd somehow transitioned from occasional recreational wobbler to committed commuter.
+The train was still there as a backup when the weather was too hot or too cold or I just couldn't be bothered, but I'd somehow transitioned from occasional recreational wobbler to semi committed commuter.

 ## Commuting Life